sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ### Names normalization

-When loading data into Weaviate, dlt tries to maintain naming conventions consistent with the Weaviate schema.
+When loading data into Weaviate, data_load_tool tries to maintain naming conventions consistent with the Weaviate schema.

 Here's a summary of the naming normalization approach: